How I Started Making Money From The Internet

 How The Internet Changed My Life

-In the last three years I have generated over a million dollars from the Internet.
+Thanks to the work I put in over the last few years I have generated over a million dollars from the Internet.

-I’ve purchased a half million dollar inner-city apartment in Brisbane Australia where I live, two investment properties, a BMW 135i and helped support my family.
+I’ve purchased a half million dollar inner-city apartment in Brisbane Australia where I live, investment properties, a BMW and helped support my family.

-In 2008 I packed up my laptop, got on a plane and traveled around the world, stopping in 25 cities over 8 months.
-I started in Fiji, then headed to Hawaii, Vancouver, Toronto, Las Vegas, Chicago, New York, Las Vegas, Winnipeg (to visit my grandmother), Montreal, Quebec, Glasgow, Edinburgh, London, Brussels, Amsterdam, Paris, Rome, Florence, Venice, Naples, Athens, Dubai, Singapore and then back home.
+In 2008 I packed up my laptop, got on a plane and traveled around the world, stopping in 23 cities over 8 months.
+I started in Fiji, then headed to Hawaii, Vancouver, Toronto, Las Vegas, Chicago, New York, Winnipeg (to visit my grandmother), Montreal, Quebec, Glasgow, Edinburgh, London, Brussels, Amsterdam, Paris, Rome, Florence, Venice, Naples, Athens, Dubai, Singapore and then back home.

 While at home I spend a couple of hours a day writing on my laptop at cafes, and the rest of the time I do whatever I like, including tennis, dinners out with friends, skating, movies, reading, working on new projects, trips to the beach and sometimes nothing at all.